upperlinecode/fe-css-diner-menu/README.md

 + Give every **div** element a solid black `border`
 + Set the `background-color` of the **body**.
 + The descriptions can run on too long.
 Give every element with the "description" class a  `width` value that keeps them about as wide as the images.
-+ It's hard to tell how things are arranged on the page the way the owner wants them to be: give every member of the "group" class a `background-color` and a `border`
++ It's hard to tell how things are arranged on the page the way the owner wants them to be: give every member of the "group" class a `background-color` and a `border`.
 +  The "group" class members still feel a little stuffy: give them a few pixels of `padding` to separate their content from their borders and a nice `margin`  of `20px` to give them some elbow room from one another.

 ### Elements with multiple classes

 Did you know that elements can have multiple class names?
-In line 18, for example, you will see a div that has a class attribute of "group featured", and because class names can't have spaces, this element has the **group** class, as well as the the **featured** class.:
+In line 18, for example, you will see a div that has a class attribute of "group featured", and because class names can't have spaces, this element has the **group** class, as well as the the **featured** class:

 ` <div class="group featured">`